MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 -c, --skip-config  Skips default config overwrite without prompting.

 -a, --skip-all     Performs all above skips.
+--no-venv          Do not create a virtual environment for the dependencies.
 --emulator-only    Do not install dependencies under sudo.
 Skips building matrix dependencies.

 -h, --help         Displays help